wilsonmar/mac-setup/README.md

 PROTIP: The preferred way to restore is to use the automation scripts described below, which copies specific folders and files to an external USB drive so they can be used to rebuild a new machine <strong>from scratch</strong>.

-[_] One of the reasons to purchase more storage on board the computer is for <strong>dual-booting</strong> to Windows and/or Linux (using Parallels, QEMU, or VirtualBox).
+[_] One of the reasons to purchase more storage on board the computer is for <strong>dual-booting</strong> to Windows and/or Linux (using Parallels, VMWare,QEMU, or VirtualBox).

    <ul>
    The other reason is have room to create a <strong>mirror drive</strong> which immediately stores changes to data reduandancy on two different physical drives.